-He then said, “All right, ma’am, I need to ask you some questions.”
-She said, “Officer, you can ask me all the questions you like, but I won’t be answering any.”
+He then says, “All right, ma’am, I need to ask you some questions.”
+She says, “Officer, you can ask me all the questions you like, but I won’t be answering any.”

 He says, “You have to.”
 She says, “I don’t think so.
 May I call my attorney?”

 He says, “Oh, do you have him on speed dial?”

 Now, she has done two very important things: (1) She invoked her 5th Amendment Constitutional right to remain silent by simply telling the officer, “I’m not answering any questions.”
 (2) She invoked her 6th Amendment Constitutional right to consult with an attorney by saying, “Can I call my lawyer?”
 Of course, on the street, power trumps individual rights every time.